Ryan Sweeting: 2006

 In 2006, he attended the University of Florida in Gainesville, Florida, where he played for the Florida Gators men's tennis team in NCAA competition.
 He made his professional US Open debut in 2006, where he defeated Argentine Guillermo Coria in the first round (Coria retired while down 3–2) before losing to Belgian Olivier Rochus in five sets.
 Sweeting served as a practice partner for the U.S. Davis Cup team in the 2006 World Group semifinal against Russia in Moscow.

 2007–2008

 Sweeting turned professional in 2007.
 Sweeting captured four ProCircuit doubles titles in 2007.
 He won the Rimouski Challenger in Canada in November 2008 for his first ProCircuit singles title.
 He finished 2008 ranked no. 216 in the ATP world rankings.

 2009

 Sweeting captured the Dallas Challenger singles title in February 2009, without dropping a set.
 In April, at the US Men's Clay Court Championships in Houston, Texas, Sweeting and doubles partner Jesse Levine lost to Americans Bob and Mike Bryan, ranked no. 1 in the world, in the doubles final.

 2011

-At the US Men's Clay Court Championships in Houston, Sweeting won his only ATP World Tour singles title by beating Kei Nishikori of Japan in the final in straight sets.
+At the U.S. Men's Clay Court Championships in Houston, Sweeting won his only ATP World Tour singles title by beating Kei Nishikori of Japan in the final in straight sets.